 I am not sure how many people would want to watch it.

 First of all, I work a lot.
-I put in easily 10 to 12 hours a day working.
-The could be training clients, teaching, research, writing, interviews, blogging, etc.
+I put in quickly 10 to 12 hours a day working.
+They could be training clients, teaching, research, writing, interviews, blogging, etc.

 Second of all, it is a challenge balancing it all.
 A few things I have cut out.
-Watching movies, other than kids movies, are out.
-Watching a TV show is out, other than kids ones.
-Going out at night is out as putting the kids to bed is a two hour process.
+Watching movies, other than kid’s movies, is out.
+Watching a TV show is out, other than kids’ ones.
+Going out at night is out as putting the kids to bed is a two-hour process.

 More Kind Words

-In my third year of University at Simon Fraser University, I volunteered at Rick Kaselj’s Healing Through Movement course Exercise Rehabilitation of the Knee, Core Stability for the Rehab Client and Exercise Rehabilitation of the Hip.
-These were the first exercise rehabilitation courses I had taken outside of university.
-It was a great opportunity to learn more about the anatomy, mechanisms and rehabilitation techniques of common sports and workplace injuries.
-In addition, I learned how to communicate these exercises with clients as well as how to bring a client through a progressive set of exercises.
-Furthermore, the environment from the class was great and everyone worked together, networked and had a great time.
-I would recommend these courses to those interested in rehabilitation, training, personal athletics or involved in health care. cheers, Janine Roller
+In my third year of University at Simon Fraser University, I volunteered at Rick Kaselj’s Healing Through Movement course Exercise Rehabilitation of the Knee, Core Stability for the Rehab Client, and Exercise Rehabilitation of the Hip.
+These were the first exercise rehabilitation courses I had taken outside of the university.
+It was an excellent opportunity to learn more about the anatomy, mechanisms, and rehabilitation techniques of common sports and workplace injuries.
+In addition, I learned how to communicate these exercises with clients and bring a client through a progressive set of activities.
+Furthermore, the environment in the class was great, and everyone worked together, networked, and had a great time.
+I would recommend these courses to those interested in rehabilitation, training, personal athletics, or involved in health care.
+Cheers, Janine Roller

 What is Next

-I have been researching reading and writing a lot about knee pain, knee injuries and ACL injuries.
+I have researched, read, and written about knee pain and ACL injuries.

 I think this is going to be great.
-There will be an ebook of the exercises and videos of all the exercises.
+There will be an ebook of the exercises and videos of all the activities.

-It is still a few weeks from being done but I have one of the covers done.
+It is still a few weeks from being done, but I have one of the covers done.
+Have a look:

-I think that is it for rambles for today.
+I think that is it for Rick’s Rambles for today.